caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

 ### VLIW Architecures and Compilers

 * **VLIW** Very Long Instruction Word
-* Schedule is to decide WHEN and WHERE each instrction is executed
+* Schedule is to decide WHEN and WHERE each instruction is executed
 * Scheduling happens at run time in superscalars and it happens exclusively at compile time in VLIWs
 * Run time scheduling in superscalars requires considerable resources in the